krishna7805/Dr-Varge_Clinic/readme.md

-Add loader to services and other eexra sections
+Add loader to services and other exra sections